ashrafali-v/ashrafali-v/README.md

 ## I'm a Husband,Father,Developer, and Tech Enthusiast!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more about web3
+- 🥅 2023 Goals: Learn more about web3 and AI
 - ⚡ Fun fact: I love to sing and play all most all sports 🤣
 - 📝 I like to write about technologies some times 🤖 You can find it here https://ashruashrafali.medium.com/